Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Restricting to a K[y] -module

 Both this type of structure for matrices over a field and the corresponding compact representation as univariate polynomial matrices have been studied, in particular concerning questions of matrix similarity.
 For example, the Frobenius normal form of \(\mat{M}\) corresponds to the Smith normal form of \(\mat{P}\) \cite[Thm.\,9.1]{Storjohann00}, whereas the shifted Hessenberg form of \(\mat{M}\) corresponds to the Hermite normal form of \(\mat{P}\) \cite[Thm.\,9.5 and Lem.\,9.7]{Storjohann00}.
 More recently, such matrix structures were instrumental in the design of fast algorithms for the Frobenius normal form of a matrix over a field \cite{PernetStorjohann2007,PernetStorjohann2007extended}.

-However, to our knowledge, in the context of \gb change of order, this structure of the multiplication matrix had only been exploited through the sparsity it brings, in order to rely on (block-)Wiedemann techniques \cite{FaugereM2017,Steel2015,HyunNeigerRahkooySchost2020}.
+However, to our knowledge, in the context of Gr\"obner basis change of order, this structure of the multiplication matrix had only been exploited through the sparsity it brings, in order to rely on (block-)Wiedemann techniques \cite{FaugereM2017,Steel2015,HyunNeigerRahkooySchost2020}.